 Luke McFarland joined Pinnacol Assurance's board of directors in 2013.
-He serves on the board's audit committee and governance and ethics committee.
+He serves on the board's investment and governance and ethics committees.
 McFarland is a partner at Evans and McFarland, LLC, a law firm that represents plaintiffs and defendants in cases involving employment and insurance disputes, corporate governance issues, general business litigation and more.
 A member of the Colorado and Denver Bar Associations, McFarland was named a "Colorado Super Lawyers 'Rising Star'" in 2010, 2011, 2012 and 2013.

 McFarland brings 12 years of legal experience in the areas of corporate governance, employment and insurance law.
 He earned his law degree at Harvard Law School, where he chaired the International Law Society Delegation Committee and the Harvard Big Brothers/Big Sisters Organization.
 McFarland also holds a bachelor's degree in economics and political science from Colorado College in Colorado Springs, which he attended as a Boettcher Scholar.

 Barbara Mellman Davis joined Pinnacol's board of directors in 2015 and serves on the board's investment committee and governance and ethics committee.
 She is currently the manager, a member and co-founder of Madison Ventures, LLC, an investment firm that manages private investments in unique technologies, startups and other ventures.

 A varied career spanning 40 years has found Mellman Davis working as a CPA, CFO, president, and general counsel.
 She has held positions with Holme Roberts & Owen (now Bryan Cave) and the former US West.
 While running Marsico Funds, she gained valuable experience developing organizational structure, working with a team and creating strategic relationships.